 Today I present to you 7 productivity tools for teams that you’ve never heard of (maybe – there are two on the list that you might have come across, but I couldn’t leave them out).

-These are all suitable for professional teams and will help you get more organised, stay focused and do more of the tasks that make a difference.
+These are all suitable for professional teams and will help you get more organized, stay focused and do more of the tasks that make a difference.

 As well as the ‘classic’ brain dump, you can plot out flow diagrams, create work breakdown structures, process maps and more.

-MindManager 2018 is easy to use.
+MindManager 2018 has recently been released and it’s easy to use.
 It even does lists, so brains like mine that don’t work very well with pictures can take advantage of it too.
 It’s a fast way to collaborate in workshops as it acts like a whiteboard for note capture, plus you can save time writing up the meeting afterwards!
 The Enterprise version integrates with Microsoft Project and lets your team work together for better productivity.

 If your team tracks time for clients, it’s worth checking out MinuteDock.
 It uses natural language input so you don’t have to search for a particular task.
 I particularly like that it doesn’t force you to assign work to a client or project.
 It has always frustrated me that when I do things like help out a colleague in the PMO, attend a project managers’ meeting or prepare for my end of year review, timesheet packages try to get me to book that time to a project.
 Or I have to create a project called ‘Admin’ which is silly.